Observing a Workflow with W&B Weave#

 project: "nat-demo"

 This setup enables logging trace data to W&B weave.
-The weave integration requires one parameter and one optional parameter:
+The weave integration only requires the project parameter to be set.

 Parameter |